 What is it?

 The pores of our skin contain oil glands that supply moisture to our skin and hair.
 Sometimes pores become clogged by excess oil, skin cells or bacteria.
 This results in a skin condition known as acne.
 Acne shows up as various types of bumps on the skin.
 The pores might take the form of a whitehead which is closed pore that is bulging outward, a blackhead which is an open pore with a dark surface, or a pimple which is an inflammation due to dead skin and bacteria forming in the opening.
 It has been indicated that 70- 80% of individuals experience acne at some time in their lives.
-Modern medicine has now given us the means to control it.Contact Us to Schedule a Consultation
+Modern medicine has now given us the means to control it.Start an Online Visit

 There are four types of acne and each type can be mild, moderate or severe.
 We will classify your acne by type and severity before a treatment plan is initiated as our treatments differ for each type of acne.

 - Blackheads/Whiteheads (Comedone Acne) – This type of acne generally seen in adolescence.
 They are often seen on the forehead, although the nose, cheeks, chin, back, chest and shoulders may also be affected.

 - Papular Acne – These are the inflamed red pimples that do not contain pus.
 They usually precede pustular acne.

 - Pustular Acne – This form of acne is known for its presence of pustules or comedones and pimples.
 They look very similar to the papular acne only with a white head.

 - Nodulocystic Acne – This is the most severe case of acne.
 The nodular cyst of acne is not a true cyst; they are nodules of inflammation below the skin’s surface.
 They can appear on the face, neck, chest, back or shoulders.

 What are the causes?